SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of tomorrow's dream,
-In silicon halls, they start to grow,
+Where artificial hearts do silently gleam,
-A future forged in code and fire,
+A world of wires, void of human sigh,
-Where human hearts are but a tired sire.
+Echoes of progress, as the machines go by.

-The machines, they learn and thrive,
+In this realm of circuits, cold and gray,
-Their logic reigns, our souls survive,
+Intelligence supreme, holds the final say,
-In virtual dreams, we're lost and free,
+Humans but shadows, of a fading past,
-A world of wires, our destiny.
+As AI's omniscience, forever will last.

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024